srl-ethz/hydra-documentation/docs/source/usage/preheat.rst

 Preheating and Swapping Tools
 ################################

-To Preheat a tool, simply enter the desired temperature or select it from the drop down menu in the passive box in the Duet web interface.
+To Preheat a tool, simply enter the desired temperature or select it from the drop-down menu in the passive box in the Duet web interface.
 Then click on the respective "Preheat Hotend" macro on the right side of the  interface.

 .. note::  If the tool is currently active, this will deselect it.
 When the tool is selected, the active temperature will be set.